| Monthly Tech-Tip | Feb 14-15, 2026 - Major Server Upgrade Done | No tracking! No ads! |

 Description: Calcined Mullite

-Mullite is a mineral of long interlocking needle-like crystal structure that is very resistant to thermal shock failure (has a low thermal expansion).
 It also has a low thermal conductivity and is very refractory.
 The theoretical formula of 71.8% alumina and 28.2% silica bears little resemblance to a real-world material (we have provided a typical non-theoretical analysis).
+This is because the conversion process, from kaolin, yields both mullite and silica.

 Mullite crystals can also be formed within special-purpose low-feldspar porcelains by incorporating similar minerals into the recipe and firing to the necessary degree to decompose them into mullite.
 These include andalusite (cone 13), kyanite (cone 12), and sillimanite (cone 20).
 The resulting bodies display low thermal expansion and are useful in spark plugs, laboratory ware, etc. and in thermal shock-resistant refractories.

-The firing of ordinary kaolin-containing stoneware bodies can provide the necessary temperature to produce mullite crystals from the decomposition of kaolinite.
+The high temperature firing of ordinary kaolin-containing stoneware and porcelain bodies provides the necessary temperature to produce mullite crystals from the decomposition of kaolinite.
 The resulting lattice is potentially much stronger than the simple glass-weld bonds of low-fire ceramics.

 The chemistry of mullite depends on the parent material.
-Impurities tend to be TiO2, Fe2O3, Na2O, K2O.
+Impurities tend to be TiO2, Fe2O3, Na2O, K2O, SiO2.

 http://www.azom.com/details.asp?ArticleID=925